 }

-HTML element, the Style System could be used to create a Fixed width style as part of the Container policy.
+Instead of targeting the main HTML element, the Style System could be used to create a Fixed width style as part of the Container policy.
 The Style System could give users the option of toggling between Fixed width and Fluid width containers.

-Congratulations, the Article Page is nearly completely styled and you gained hands-on experience using the AEM Style System.
+Congratulations, the Article Page is nearly styled and you gained hands-on experience using the AEM Style System.

-Learn the steps end-to-end to create a custom AEM Component that displays content authored in a Dialog, and explores developing a Sling Model to encapsulate business logic that populates the component’s HTL.
+Learn the end-to-end steps to create a custom AEM Component that displays content authored in a Dialog, and explores developing a Sling Model to encapsulate business logic that populates the component’s HTL.